-Gaming operations revenues are generated by providing customers access to proprietary land-based gaming equipment, table game products and VLTs under a variety of recurring operating, service, or rental contracts, for which consideration is based upon a percentage of Coin-in, a percentage of Net win, or a fixed daily/monthly fee, with variability generally resolved in the reporting period.
+Gaming operations revenues are generated by providing customers access to proprietary land-based gaming equipment and content, table game products and VLTs under a variety of recurring operating, service, or rental contracts, for which consideration is based upon a percentage of Coin-in, a percentage of Net win, or a fixed daily/monthly fee, with variability generally resolved in the reporting period.
 For these contracts with customers, we generally transfer control and recognize revenue or rental income over time based on the amount we expect to receive as described and classify such revenue or rental income as services revenue.
 Payments from customers under these contracts are typically due on a monthly basis.
-Jackpot expense for our WAP services is recorded as a reduction to revenue, which decreased revenue and cost of services by \$20 million and \$22 million for the years ended December 31, 2019 and 2018, respectively.
-There was \$23 million of such amounts presented as cost of services for the year ended December 31, 2017.
+Jackpot expense for our WAP services is recorded as a reduction to revenue, which decreased revenue and cost of services by \$16 million, \$20 million, and \$22 million for the years ended December 31, 2020, 2019, and 2018 respectively.

-The amount of rental income revenue that is outside the scope of ASC 606 and ASC 605 was \$373 million, \$265 million and \$275 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+The amount of rental income revenue that is outside the scope of ASC 606 was \$209 million, \$373 million, and \$265 million for the years ended December 31, 2020, 2019, and 2018, respectively.